Enhancing teacher capabilities

 High Impact Professional Learning (HIPL)

-The department has developed a framework for High Impact Professional Learning (HIPL) in your school.
-The HIPL framework:
+The department has developed a model for High Impact Professional Learning (HIPL) in your school.
+The HIPL model:

 - describes elements that research has demonstrated to be critical for professional learning focused on deepening teaching practice for ongoing growth in student learning

 - will guide you and your leadership team to create a cycle of continuous improvement for your staff to engage in regular, work-focused and evidence-informed professional learning